devid-corsard/init.lua/README.md

 ```
 Open nvim and go to `packer.lua`

-execute `:so` and then `:PackerSync` 2 times
+execute `:so` and then `:PackerSync` couple of times, until you see the message that all successfully updated

-1 time it installs itself, and then other plugins

 Quit vim and open it again and wait while all compiles